Vampire (Buffy the Vampire Slayer): Description

-According to Rupert Giles, when the ancient race of demons were called the Old Ones were banished from Earth.
-The last one fed on a human and mixed their blood, creating the first vampire.
-This vampire then feeds on other humans and makes more of its kind, essentially being a biological weapon against the human race for the Old Ones.
-According to Illyria, vampires existed during her time as an Old Onelong before the rest were banished from the realm.
-Vampires possess all the memories and skills of their human predecessors.
+Characteristics

+The series vampires exhibit superhuman abilities, including increased strength, heightened senses, and accelerated healing.
+These powers intensify as they age or when they consume the blood of powerful supernatural beings.
+Vampires live indefinitely without aging, with the oldest losing the ability to appear human.
+Vampires can change at will between human appearance and a monstrous form with a pronounced brow ridge, yellow eyes, and sharp teeth.
+This transformation can happen in seconds.
+In human form, they can be detected by their lack of heartbeat and lower body temperature.
+They do not cast reflections, although they can be photographed and filmed.

+Vampires in the series possess all the memories and skills of their human predecessors.
 They also retain much of their host's personality, including any mental illnesses or emotional instabilities.
 For example, Spike (unlike most vampires) retained his love for his dying mother.
-Harmony kept her vain, shallow valley girl personality and her love of unicorns.
-Darla tells the newly turned Liam/Angelus that "what we were, informs what we become"; after her resurrection as a human, she says that the darkness he unleashed as Angelus was always in him as a human, long before they met, resulted from the memories of the abuses by his father.
+Harmony kept her valley girl personality and her love of unicorns.
+Darla tells the newly turned Liam/Angelus that "what we were, informs what we become"; after her resurrection as a human, she says that the darkness he unleashed as Angelus was always in him as a human, long before they met, resulting from memories of abuses by his father.
+Most vampires in the Buffyverse do not have human souls, but they are capable of feeling human emotions, such as love—though these tend to be expressed as twisted and obsessive behavior—and without souls, they typically can only experience the negative affectivity associated with evil.
+In the episode "The Harvest", Giles says the human corpse a vampire is born into is infected with a demon soul via vampiric blood, and therefore lacks a conscience.
+Some vampires, such as Angel and Spike, have their human souls restored to them, bringing remorse for their previous actions.

-Vampires possess superhuman abilities, such as increased strength, heightened senses, and accelerated healingall of which increase as they grow older or when they drink the blood of powerful supernatural creatures.
-They can drain animalsincluding humansof their blood in a few seconds.
-Vampires are immortal and can live indefinitely without any signs of aging, though extremely old vampires acquire demonic features such as cloven hooves for hands, and lose their resemblance to humans.
-Vampiresexcept those who are skilled with powerful magic such as Count Draculacannot shape-shift.